adybbroe/arctic-weather-satellite.github.io/index.md

 The industrial team of 31 companies from 12 different countries is led by OHB Sweden.
 OHB Sweden is the mission prime, platform provider and system integrator.
 Omnisys instruments AB is the Instrument prime and Thales Alenia Space provides the Ground Segment (incl. operations).
-The entire AWS industrial team includes 31 companies from 12 different countries.

 The AWS satellite, or the AWS-PFM (PFM=proto flight model), acts as a prototype for a larger constellation of small satellites, the <a